Struggling to hear your loved ones?

 In the Ear (ITE)

-In the ear hearing aids sit completely in the ear canal which makes it the most discreet style of hearing we provide.
-It's otherwise known as the "invisible hearing aid".
-The close proximity to the eardrum allows them to assist patients with mild to severe hearing loss.
+In the ear hearing aids sit completely in the ear canal which makes it the most discreet style of hearing we provide, known as the "invisible hearing aid".
+Designed for patients with mild to severe hearing loss.

 Titanium In the Ear (TIE)